amenning/Ruby_atoi/README.md

 # Call the convert method to return an integer from any number containing string
 atoi.convert('123abc456') # This will return 123
+atoi.convert('abc456') # This will return 456
+atoi.convert('12.abc456') # This will return 12
+atoi.convert('-123abc456') # This will return 123; note the absence of the negative sign
 ```

 ## The Author